 Media consumption is switching to mobile-first.
 More than three-quarters of Americans own a smartphone (Pew Research Center), and the number of mobile-only Internet users overtook desktop-only users in 2015, according to ComScore.
 This is a trend that will only become more pronounced, as both business and personal users shift away from being tethered to desks and instead choose to access the Internet anytime from anywhere.

 “You can’t just slap the statement online and consider yourself digital.
-A better strategy would be to make statements interactive, following known design best practices and modern technology capabilities,” says Tracy Antol, director of Client Solutions at Precision Dialogue, an RRD company.
+A better strategy would be to make statements interactive, following known design best practices and modern technology capabilities,” says Tracy Antol, director of Client Solutions at RRD Marketing Solutions.

 Here’s a sample statement from a telecommunications company, designed specifically with digital platforms in mind: